 Cambridge Herbarium is of great national and international significance.
-This derives from its outstanding collections.
-It ranks as only the 4th or 5th largest herbarium in Britain yet is disproportionately type-rich, with type specimens from across the new and old worlds collected by many of the leading botanical explorers of their day for example David Douglas (North America), Joseph Hooker (India), Thomas Mitchell (Australia) and Richard Spruce (South America).
+It ranks as only the 4th or 5th largest herbarium in Britain yet is disproportionately type-rich, with type specimens from across the new and old worlds collected by many of the leading botanical explorers of their day for example David Douglas (North America), Joseph Hooker (India), Thomas Mitchell (Australia), Richard Spruce (South America) and Charles Darwin.
 The Herbarium’s significance, therefore, encompasses the biodiversity-rich countries of the world.
 There is also an outstanding collection of irreplaceable British material as well as the 300 year long continuity of studies of the flora of Cambridgeshire.

-Work has begun to make the Herbarium collections digitally available to a wider community.
-The Darwin specimens are all available online.
-Databasing and imaging of the historic Martyn specimens and Henslow’s British collection is completed and will become available via the web during 2012.
-At the new Herbarium building access to collections is vastly improved and work now continues on the digitisation of the Lindley collection.
-This will also begin appearing online during 2012.
-In the meantime images of Cambridge Herbarium specimens, for research purposes only, can be requested.
+The Darwin specimens are available online from this website.
+Databasing and imaging of the historic Martyn specimens and Henslow’s British collection is completed and work continues on the digitisation of the Lindley collection.
+Images of Cambridge Herbarium specimens, for research purposes only, can be requested.

 C.M.
 Lemann’s herbarium consists of plants from at least 100 collectors including T. Drummond, F. Lindheimer, J. Torrey, T. Nuttall, Asa Gray, R. Spruce, and P. Boissier.
 The Lemann Collection is of special interest to taxonomists because the plants were named by George Bentham who added to it many specimens from his own herbarium.